La Guardia Imperial: Flags

-Despite their turbulent reputation, Racing Club's hooligan faction proudly showcases two of the biggest flags ever seen in a football stadium.
+Despite their turbulent reputation, Racing Club's hooligan faction showcases two of the biggest flags ever seen in a football stadium.
 The first made its debut during the 1997 Copa Libertadores match against River Plate.
 The second was unveiled during a 2010 game against All Boys in the Argentine Primera División.

 In popular culture

 There's a tango called A la Guardia Imperial, composed by José Colángelo, as a tribute to the renowned group of Racing Club supporters.